 Can I participate in Service in Action if I just want to volunteer?

 Of course!
 We love to see students giving back simply because they want to!
-If you are interested in doing this, you may also want to consider joining the Service Club.
+If you are interested in doing this, you may also want to consider joining the Rotaract Club at your campus.